Cistercian College, Roscrea: Closure risk and recovery

 In February 2017 it was announced that the school would cease taking new enrollments due to financial difficulties caused by falling student numbers.
 However, following a public meeting attended by over 300 people, an action group made up of parents and past pupils was formed.
 The group was charged with raising funds to supplement the school's finances and developing a long term strategy to make the school self-sustaining again.
 Progress was made, and on 16 March 2017 it was announced that the school would remain open after funding was secured by past pupils and parents.

 Following on from the fundraising, donations from former pupils and financial changes which saved the school from closure, as of 2017 Cistercian College was to offer scholarships to students who excel in a number of academic subjects and sports to cover 50% of school fees.

 Ethos

 The influence of Abbey is an integral part of the college and daily life is influenced by the presence of the few remaining Cistercian monks.
 Though most of the school's current teaching staff are now lay-persons, a tiny number of Cistercian monks and brothers take part in the school's administration and chaplaincy.
 The college aspires to be a "Christian community of learning, a worshipping community with an awareness of the presence of God in daily life and in the preparation of pupils for adult life".

 Extra-curricular activities

-Yearbook and musical

-Each year a musical is held, around the time of the mid-term break at Halloween.
-It is a tradition going back to the founding of the school.

-The school yearbook is known as The Vexillum.
-Referred to by the boys as The Vex, it is produced annually towards the summer holidays and is usually distributed on the final evening before the last summer exams.
-It is compiled by the pupils.
-It contains reports on sporting and non-sporting events throughout the year, including the hurling and rugby campaigns and 6th year profiles.